Summer 2017 | University of California, San Diego CSE Department

 Use custom error pages - Design custom error pages for 404 errors and 403 errors make sure it looks like your group look and is meaningful

 Have a favicon. - First find out what a Favicon is and configure that for your site.
-Make sure it works in both browsers.
+Make sure it works in all major browsers.

 Have a robots.txt file - Likely a minimal format at this stage but you may want to exclude robots.